cerbero90/laravel-enum/README.md

 - reviewing/managing all our application keys in a central location
 - updating keys in one file only instead of replacing all their occurrences

-To encapsulate the Laravel session, we can create an enum holding all our session keys and let it use `EnumeratesSessionKeys`.
-The enum can be either pure or backed:
+To encapsulate the Laravel session, we can create a backed enum holding all our session keys and let it use the `EnumeratesSessionKeys` trait:

 ```php
 use Cerbero\LaravelEnum\Concerns\EnumeratesSessionKeys;